captn3m0/codechef/_problems/medium/DDILEMMA.md

 ### Input

-The input starts with a line containing 2 space separated integers m & n followed by a blank line. m is the number of already registered domain names. n is the list of names that a customer wishes to register - (1 m 2500) (1 n 7000).
+The input starts with a line containing 2 space separated integers m &amp; n followed by a blank line. m is the number of already registered domain names. n is the list of names that a customer wishes to register - (1 m 2500) (1 n 7000).
 The next m lines are the already registered domain names.
 This is followed by a blank line.
 The next n lines are the list of names to be registered.
 There will be no space in the domain names, and they will consist only of a combination of lowercase alphabets from a to z and digits.
 The length of a domain name will be less than 31 characters.

 ### Output